MillenniumDB/wukong-engine/docs/project-structure.md

 - `configuration.md`: Configuration file format and available options for engine configuration.
 - `data-model.md`: Data model format and available options for specifying entities and relations.
-- `development.md`: Development guidelines, including code style and contribution practices.
+- `development.md`: Development guidelines, including code style and testing practices.
 - `project-structure.md`: Project structure and organization of the source code.

 [📚 Back to Table of Contents](#-table-of-contents)